manusbhat/manusbhat-src/esoteric/esoteric-back/text/tags/Tutorials/Git Tutorial.md

 ![Git Trees](git_trees.svg)

-## stupid-vcs
+## naive-vcs
-For motivation, let's say you were writing a version control system `stupid-vcs`.
-A naive implementation might look something like having the working tree (remember: just the project directory and related files) as it is, then whenever we make a significant change, we run `stupid-vcs snapshot`, which would create a full copy of the working directory and save it along with a timestamp.
-Essentially, `stupid-vcs` is just a smart backup manager.
+For motivation, let's say you were writing a version control system `naive-vcs`.
+A naive implementation might look something like having the working tree (remember: just the project directory and related files) as it is, then whenever we make a significant change, we run `naive-vcs snapshot`, which would create a full copy of the working directory and save it along with a timestamp.
+Essentially, `naive-vcs` is just a smart backup manager.
 Let's see how we can improve this.

 For one, it's wasteful to save an entire copy of the working directory when we're probably only making minor changes between 'snapshots.'
 Secondly, we might not want our vcs to even care about every single file in our working directory.
 For example, we might have a `build` folder that contains compiled binaries.
 A snapshot in a VCS is meant to be the minimal amount of information that encompasses the entire state of the project.
 Including compiled binaries is redundant, and in some sense is distracting.
 For similar reasons, we typically may *list* third party dependencies in our VCS, but not actually include the files (which could also be quite large, and thus wasteful to store).